 Other people swear by taking vinegar (which is also a common ingredient in pickle juice).
 However, the benefits of doing this are extremely subjective.
 Some people report it to be somewhat helpful.
 Perhaps, the overpowering pungent smell and taste of vinegar wipes out their ability to notice their own heartburn.
 Others note that taking vinegar seems to make their heartburn worse — so it’s very patient-dependent.

-If you’re looking for a natural remedy for chronic acid reflux, I recommend the following:
+If you’re looking for a natural remedy for chronic acid reflux (also known as gastroesophageal reflux disease, or GERD), I recommend the following: